annotation/text-fabric/documentation/docs/Api/General.md

         *   *values* must be a `|` separated list of feature values, no quotes.
 No spaces around the `|`.
 If you need a space or `|` or `\` in a value, escape it by a `\`.
 Escape tabs and newlines as `\t` and `\n`.
+        *   When comparing values with `<` and `>`:
+            *    *value* must be an integer (negative values allowed);
+            *   You can do numeric comparisons only on number-valued features, not on string-valued features.
         *   *regular expression* must be a string that conforms to the Python [regular axpression syntax](https://docs.python.org/3/library/re.html#regular-expression-syntax)
             *   If that syntax prescribes a`\`, you have to write it twice: `\` `\`.
             *   If you need a space in your regular expression, you have to escape it with a `\`.
-            *   You can do regular expressions only on string valued features, not on number-valued features.
+            *   You can do regular expressions only on string-valued features, not on number-valued features.

     ??? info "Operator lines"